oasis-tcs/openc2-jadn/jadn-v1.1.md

 are passed to the receiver and can be validated for integrity; values referenced in a document are not passed or validated.

-Misusing Class to model data often results in confusion and contradiction, such as treating a one-dimensional Coordinate (e.g., latitude) as a DataType but a two-dimensional Coordinate (latitude, longitude) as a Class.
+Misusing Class to model data often results in contradictions such as treating a one-dimensional Coordinate (e.g., latitude) as a DataType but a two-dimensional Coordinate (latitude, longitude) as a Class.